Who we are

-At Antioch Community Church Waltham we aim to be people who are Revived in God, Refreshed in Community, and Released in Purpose.
+At Antioch Community Church Waltham we aim to be people who are Loving God, Sharing Life, and Proclaiming Jesus.
 Our entire vision is summed up in these three statements.
-You may notice that they are very short and simple.
-We want to remember them easily and, by God's grace, live them out every single day!
+They are short and easy to remember; and by God's grace, we aim to live them out every day!

-- Cultivate intimacy with Jesus through prayer, worship, and Bible study.
+- Intimacy with Jesus through prayer and worship.

-- Experience the presence of God in every setting.
+- The presence of God in every setting.

-- Extend God's kingdom by evangelism and church planting throughout the world.
+- Extending God's Kingdom by evangelism and church planting throughout the world.

 Our Relational Values

-The people of Antioch Waltham affirm our complete devotion to the Father’s and Jesus’ heart for people as expressed by these values.
+Our goal is to express our devotion to the Father's and Jesus' heart for people as expressed by the following values.

 Loving Jesus extravagantly